 Chipping away cancer, one ball at a time.

-Today, the Have a Ball Foundation benefits 20 cancer organizations each year, has created and awarded over 10 scholarships to oncology nursing students.
+The Have a Ball Foundation benefits 20 cancer organizations each year.

 Steven is a San Francisco Bay Area legend.
 Steven spent 44 years as an on-air radio personality in the San Francisco Bay Area from 1973-2017, and was inducted into the Bay Area Radio Hall of Fame in 2012.
 Steven is an avid cyclist, enjoys camping with his wife of many years and is a big dog lover.